tapvirsingh/teatags/MD/Documentation/1.x/Introducing-tea-tags.md

 ```
 <p class = "ttag-code-caption text-muted">Html output of <b>world_loves_tea.php</b>.</p>

 Wow!!!
 Now, thats what those three lines of code *(technically just one `new HtmlTTag('The World Loves Tea!');`)* did for you.
-Don't worry its not that complicated as it seems, you will learn as you go through the documentation.
+Don't worry it is not that complicated as it seems, you will learn as you go through the documentation.
 For now lets look at some important things.

 As you can see, it opened `<html>` tag, then it managed to create a `<head>` tag along with the stylesheet `<link>`, `<title>` tag, loaded Google fonts, loaded a TTag Theme, set the `<meta>` tags, even opened set some css using `<style>` directly in the file.
 Later opened `<body>` tags, printed the message *"The World Loves Tea!"*, created the `<footer>` and was finally able to close all the tags which were opened in the correct order.